 - If ideas like this make your head hurt, don’t worry.
 Even Albert Einstein was horrified by the idea that we somehow “invent” the Universe every time we look at it.
 He said: “I like to think that the Moon is there even if I am not looking at it.”

 In other words, we’re optical illusions on a magical mystery tour, sharing incomprehensible miracles on a regular basis.
-And yet few seem to notice, fewer seem to care, and most are so out of touch that they can’t understand why anyone would waste time thinking about the mysterious.
+And yet few notice, fewer care, and most are so out of touch that they can’t understand why anyone would waste time contemplating the mysterious.

 How is it possible for seemingly intelligent people to ignore the fact that everything we think we’re experiencing is actually impossible?
 What keeps us squandering our short time on earth obsessing over nonsense instead of experiencing the mysterious?
 And why are so many of us, according to Dr. Einstein, “…as good as dead?”